ombbhatt/ombbhatt.github.io/_pages/about.md

 - How does the language network interact with other regions in the brain to perform complex reasoning?

-I came to Georgia Tech from UIUC, where I graduated from the Computer Science and Philosophy program in 2023.
-I was first introduced to neuroscience (more accurately, neuroAI) at Georgia Tech, specifically by a few amazing Psych faculty (Dr. S. Varma, Dr. R. Murty and, of course, Dr. A. Ivanova).
-I believe NeuroAI is a natural convergence of my love for philosophy, psychology, and machine learning, and I have these people to thank for that!
+Until recently, I was a member of [Language, Intelligence, and Thought (LIT) Lab](https://www.language-intelligence-thought.net/) led by Dr. Anya Ivanova at Georgia Tech, where I was analyzing language models to detect human-like response biases.
+I was first introduced to neuroAI at Georgia Tech, specifically by a few amazing Psych faculty (Dr. S. Varma, Dr. R. Murty and, of course, Dr. A. Ivanova).

-I am currently looking for pre-doctoral research assistant/lab technician positions to gain more research experience in preparation to apply to computational neuroscience Ph.D. programs.
+Prior to my master's at GT, I was an undergraduate at UIUC in the [Computer Science and Philosophy](https://siebelschool.illinois.edu/academics/undergraduate/degree-program-options/cs-x-degree-programs/computer-science-philosophy) program.

 News
 ======
 - (4/2025) My first paper (authored with Dr. A. Ivanova), *"Estimating and Correcting Yes-No Bias in LMs"*, is accepted to the **CogSci 2025** conference!
-Read more in the "Publications" section (under construction!).
+I'll be presenting it there, come and chat!